celery/celery/docs/userguide/monitoring.rst

 .. note::

-    Queue keys only exists when there are tasks in them, so if a key does not exist it simply means there are no messages in that queue.
+    Queue keys only exists when there are tasks in them, so if a key doesn't exist it simply means there are no messages in that queue.
     This is because in Redis a list with no elements in it is automatically removed, and hence it won't show up in the `keys` command output, and `llen` for that list returns 0.

     Also, if you're using Redis for other purposes, the output of the `keys` command will include unrelated values stored in the database.
-The recommended way around this is to use a dedicated `DATABASE_NUMBER` for Celery, you can also use database numbers to separate Celery applications from each other (virtual hosts), but this will not affect the monitoring events used by e.g. Flower as Redis pub/sub commands are global rather than database based.
+The recommended way around this is to use a dedicated `DATABASE_NUMBER` for Celery, you can also use database numbers to separate Celery applications from each other (virtual hosts), but this won't affect the monitoring events used by e.g. Flower as Redis pub/sub commands are global rather than database based.

 .. _monitoring-munin: